 Meditation is simply paying attention to your breath, body sensations, thoughts, emotions, or any other experience that arises while sitting quietly.
 It’s an exercise that anyone can do anywhere, anytime.

-Meditation has been practiced for centuries all over the world by people from different religious backgrounds, including Buddhists, Hindus, Christians, Muslims, Jews, and others.
+Meditation has been practiced for centuries worldwide by people from different religious backgrounds, including Buddhists, Hindus, Christians, Muslims, Jews, and others.
 Meditation isn’t necessarily associated with religion; it’s just a way to focus one’s mind.

 There are many types of meditation, but most involve focusing on one thing at a time.
 For example, you could focus on your breathing, listening to music, counting backward from 100 by 7s, or repeating a mantra (a word or phrase).

 Mindfulness is being aware of what’s happening right now without judging yourself or getting caught up in your thoughts.
 Mindfulness helps you become more present and live in the moment.

 It also helps you notice when you’re feeling stressed out, anxious, or depressed.
 You may even find that you feel happier and enjoy life more if you incorporate some form of mindful living into your daily routine.

 How Can You Use Meditation And Mindfulness In Your Life?